potassco/mkdoclingo/docs/reference/index.md

 ## What’s Inside

 - **API Documentation:** Comprehensive details on general classes.
-- **ASP Encodings:** Explore the encodings used in our system.
-- **Problem Specifications:** Detailed description and definitions of the problem.

 <!-- - **Advanced Topics:** Gain insights into complex use cases and integrations. -->